-How To Conceal Dark Circles With 3 Simple Steps
+How To Conceal Dark Circles With 4 Simple Steps

 Did you ever go to an event with perfect makeup but then look in the mirror to see raccoon eyes show up only a few hours later??
 We all been there unfortunately.
 We buy products that don’t stand the test of time sadly.
 I know for me personally, I found so many concealers out there a waste of money.
 We all want to know how to conceal our under eye circles completely.
-Fortunately, I have my 3 step method to share with you.
+Fortunately, I have my 4 step method to share with you.

 If you don’t apply the concealer correctly, you will end up with more prominent looking raccoon eyes.
 Trust me, I have tried methods out there before only to end up with my dark circles looking WORSE!!
 You were able to notice the difference between where the concealer was applied versus not, and it just looked unflattering.

 Step 1: Find a nice eye cream to serve as a primer for your concealer.

 Step 2: Apply your concealer over your foundation (not the other way around).